awt/stoke/README.md

 Stoke
 =====

-Skeleton for an Ember.js app served by node from Heroku and backed by Parse, Firebase, or other platform services.
+Stoke is a skeleton for Ember.js apps served by node from Heroku and backed by Parse, Firebase, or other platform services.

 Key Features: